FindMySchool LogoFindMySchool

 Best suited to families in and around Hall Green who want a mainstream primary with Nursery provision and a broadening curriculum that includes languages and arts partnerships.
 The practical constraint is admissions pressure at Reception, so the shortlist should include realistic alternatives alongside this option.

 Robin Hood Academy continues to be rated Good, with safeguarding confirmed as effective in the most recent published inspection.
-The school also shows strengths in its Key Stage 2 outcomes, with 68.33% meeting the expected standard in reading, writing and mathematics combined in 2024, above the England average of 62%.
+In the 2024-25 / 2025 dataset, 50% met the expected standard in reading, writing and mathematics combined.

 Reception admissions are coordinated through Birmingham City Council, with places allocated according to the published admissions criteria.